 Air Force One

-No matter where in the world the President travels, if he flies in an Air Force jet, the plane is called Air Force One.
-Technically, Air Force One is the call sign of any Air Force aircraft carrying the President.
-In practice, however, Air Force One is used to refer to one of two highly customized Boeing 747-200B series aircraft, which carry the tail codes 28000 and 29000.
+Technically, Air Force One is used to describe any Air Force aircraft carrying the President — but since the middle of the 20th century, it has been standard practice to refer to specific planes that are equipped to transport the Commander-in-Chief.
+Today, this name refers to one of two highly customized Boeing 747-200B series aircraft, which carry the tail codes 28000 and 29000.
 The Air Force designation for the aircraft is VC-25A.

 Air Force One is one of the most recognizable symbols of the presidency, spawning countless references not just in American culture but across the world.
 Emblazoned with the words "United States of America," the American flag, and the Seal of the President of the United States, it is an undeniable presence wherever it flies.